Root Canal Therapy

 - The Enamel which is the outer layer and the hardest layer.

 - Dentin, the second layer of the tooth, which supports the enamel.

 - Pulp is the third and innermost layer.
 The Pulp is that cave-like space inside the tooth where the nerve and living tissue are located.

-The idea here is not to have the tooth’s pulp and nerve exposed for possible infection and contamination.
+What causes nerve infection and contamination?
 This happens either of three ways –

 - Decay – the most common reason.
 Caused by a decayed hole in your tooth deep enough to contaminate the nerve inside.